This page is the operator quick-reference for common production changes and high-signal failure scenarios.

 • overload shed counters by reason

-• brownout state transitions
+• brownout activation state

 • active connections

-• inflight metrics versus configured caps
+• inflight pressure versus configured caps

 Actions: